Polynomial Monogamy Relations for Entanglement Negativity

 In summary, we've seen that although negativity is not itself a polynomial invariant in the state coefficients, the qubit negativity satisfies a polynomial equation.
 Simple maximization procedures combined with application of Gr\"obner basis computations enabled us to derive an explicit expression for the boundary of the achievable set, a polynomial surface.
 Generalizing the qubit boundary states motivated a conjecture for the boundary of the achievable set for arbitrary dimensional qudits, a conjecture supported by numerical experimentation.
-We expect our approach to qubits to be relevant in proving the conjecture for qutrits, provided the proper 3-qutrit canonical form is found.
+We expect our approach to qubits to be relevant in proving the conjecture for qutrits.
 For arbitrary dimensions we suspect an intimate connection with marginal eigenvalue constraints since our boundary states saturate the eigenvalue boundaries.